Marine Corps LAV Crewman - MOS 0313

 Training

-Regardless if you are a new recruit or existing Marine, you must complete Infantry Training Battalion (ITB) if you are not already qualified as an infantry MOS.
+Regardless if you are a new recruit or an existing Marine, you must complete Infantry Training Battalion (ITB) if you are not already qualified as an infantry MOS.

 New recruits must also complete Marine Corps boot camp (13 weeks) prior to signing up for ITB.